WestPeakResearch/WestPeakWebsite/src/content/Team/Benjamin-Siem/index.md

 ---

-Benjamin is a first-year commerce student intending to specialize in finance and management.
-He hopes to further explore his avid interest in the capital markets by learning more about financial modeling, business valuation, and equity research.
-Furthermore, Benjamin is eager to explore the growing interconnection and innovation of the capital markets with a team full of passionate and dedicated people.
+Benjamin is a second-year commerce student intending on specializing in finance with a minor in data science.
+Through WestPeak, he hopes to continue exploring his avid interest in the capital markets by learning more about financial modelling, business valuation, and equity research.
+Benjamin is eager to explore the growing interconnection and innovation of the capital markets with a team full of passionate and dedicated people.

-Outside of school, Benjamin likes to play basketball and soccer, host his own podcast, read books, and talk to his family and friends.
+Outside of school, Benjamin can be found playing soccer, trying local restaurants, reading new books, and talking to his family and friends.